We enter the third month of a conflict not yet ended satisfactorily. How do we objectively evaluate success or failure to this point?

 Iran Economy is mixed, dominated by the public sector.
 It relies primarily on oil and gas production and export.
 Important sectors include petrochemicals, automotive manufacturing, and agriculture.

 President Trump initially said the war would last four to six weeks, and indeed the shooting portion lasted six weeks plus one day.
-The conflict has extended due to our inability to stop Iran from impeding oil tankers–something we were not fully prepared for.
-However, the current strategy–blockading Iran’s ports–is far less problematic for the U.S. Iran is exacting pain by blocking the strait, but the U.S. seems to be exacting far more pain by denying them oil revenue.
+The conflict has been extended due to our inability to stop Iran from impeding oil tankers–something we were not fully prepared for.
+However, the current strategy–blockading Iran’s ports–is far less problematic for the U.S. Iran is exacting pain by blocking the strait, but the U.S. is exacting far more pain by denying them oil revenue.

-The political pressure on the president was to end the shooting, but now that the shooting has ended, the pressure to withdraw forces and the likelihood Congress invokes the War Powers Act is greatly reduced.
+The political pressure on the president was to end the shooting, but following the ceasefire the pressure to withdraw forces and the likelihood Congress invokes the War Powers Act is greatly reduced.
 Furthermore, there has been no additional loss of American lives, no more downed planes, and no more American bases attacked since early April.

 Senator Schumer pinned his objections to the war to gas prices: